timothym4r/timothym4r.github.io/README.md

 # Welcome to My GitHub Page

-Hello!
-I'm [Your Name], and this is my personal website where I share my projects, research, and more.
+I'm Timothy, and this is my personal website where I share my projects, research, and more.

 ## Projects